rhytmrei/using-signatures-web3js-celo-tutorial/using-signatures-web3js-celo.md

 This leaves us with the choice of passing a signature, a **signature** element, or the three **r**, **s**, **v** values.
 Well, there is no difference, although in the first option we will need to divide a **signature** in the contract itself.
 Consider the contract methods for both cases.

-## CREATION OF A SIMPLE CONTRACT FOR NFT MINTING
+## Creation of a Simple Contract for NFT Minting

 First, let's go to the [Remix](http://remix.ethereum.org/) for writing a smart contract on the CELO network.